Putin, Lukashenko discuss ‘integration’ as protests in Belarus continue

 Constant Internet shutdowns to stymie protests have also crippled Belarus’s budding tech sector, the only part of its economy to post any significant growth in recent years.
 Last month, chief executives from Belarus’s leading tech companies called on Lukashenko to hold a new election and halt police violence, threatening to take their businesses out of the country.
 The destruction of that industry could ultimately make Belarus even more reliant on Russian investment.

-But Artyom Shraibman of Sense Analytics, a Minsk-based political consultancy, said Lukashenko’s limited options don’t necessarily make a deeper union between Russia and Belarus inevitable.
+But Artyom Shraibman of Sense Analytics, a Minsk-based political consultancy, said Lukashenko’s limited options do not necessarily make a deeper union between Russia and Belarus inevitable.
 For one, such an arrangement isn’t likely to be recognized by protesters and Western governments that already consider Lukashenko illegitimate and could threaten economic sanctions.

-Shraibman expects that Putin could receive other concessions for his support, such as trading through Russian ports rather than those of the Baltic states.
+Shraibman expects that Putin could receive other concessions from Lukashenko for his support, such as trading through Russian ports rather than those of the Baltic states.

 Lukashenko may not be completely without leverage, either.